choiseoyoon0330/RotoNet/README.md

 > **Abstract:** Conventional video style transfer techniques apply styles uniformly across entire frames, making it challenging to selectively transform specific objects.
 In this study, I propose RotoNet, a novel deep-learning framework that enables object-specific style transfer based on rotoscoping.
 RotoNet consists of an object tracking network and a style transfer network, aiming to selectively apply artistic styles to targeted objects within a video.
 By overcoming the limitations of existing style transfer models, RotoNet captures the distinctive aesthetic qualities of rotoscoping animation-precision in motion tracing, line expressiveness, and artistic interpretation of human movement.

 ## 1. Introduction
+Rotoscoping is a traditional animation technique that involves manually tracing objects in live-action video frame by frame.
+While it enables highly realistic motion representation, it is time-consuming, labor-intensive, and requires pre-recorded footage, making it costly and difficult to scale for large projects.
+To address these limitations, I propose **RotoNet**, a deep learning–based framework for object-specific style transfer in videos.
+RotoNet aims to automate the rotoscoping process, reduce production time and cost, and improve the efficiency of video stylization.

 ## 2. Methods
 <img src="https://github.com/user-attachments/assets/aa24dbf5-2f3e-4eda-9112-bf4b27f02ebd"/>